getludic/ludic/CONTRIBUTING.md

 ## Contributing

 Any contributions to the framework are warmly welcome!
 Your help will make it a better resource for the community.
-If you're ready to contribute, here's how to get started:
+If you're ready to contribute, here's how to get started.

 ### Set Up Pre-Commit Hooks